 The Creative Hoardings Policy can be downloaded from www.woollahra.nsw.gov.au or for more information contact Council's Cultural Development Team.

-D.6 Site Signs
+D.3 Site Signs

-The Principal Contractor or Owner-builder must ensure that the sign/s required by clauses 98A and 227A of the Regulation is/are erected and maintained at all times.
+The Principal Contractor or Owner-builder must ensure that the sign/s required by section 70 of the Regulation and section 75 of the Development Certification is/are erected and maintained at all times.